Red-breasted meadowlark: Distribution and habitat

+Behaviour

+Breeding

+In display the male flies up to 10 m in the air, then parachutes down on folded wings whilst singing a wheezing song, ti-ti-pee-pee-KWAAAAAA.
+The call is a short tsip.
 The red-breasted meadowlark builds a deep grass-lined open cup nest on the ground amongst tall grasses, with several nests often close together.
 The normal clutch is two to four reddish brown-blotched cream eggs.